mkhandoga/qwen2.5-Omni-FT/README.md

 ## Project Structure

 - `README.md` – Overview, setup instructions, and usage examples (you're reading it).
-- `requirements.txt` – Required dependencies (Python libraries) to run the project.
+- `pyproject.toml` – Required dependencies (Python libraries) to run the project.
 - `config.yaml` – Configuration file (managed by Hydra) specifying dataset parameters, model hyperparameters, training settings, wandb logging, etc.
-- `dataset.py` – Synthetic video dataset generation and augmentation (PyTorch Dataset).
+- `generator.py` – Synthetic video dataset generation and augmentation (PyTorch Dataset).
 - `train.py` – Training script to fine-tune Qwen2.5-Omni-7B on the synthetic dataset using LoRA, with live logging to wandb.
 - `demo.py` – Inference script to load the fine-tuned model and predict the label for a given video file.

 ## Setup Instructions

 ### Environment
 Ensure you have Python 3.8+ and PyTorch installed (with CUDA if using GPU).
-An NVIDIA GPU with ~16 GB VRAM (e.g., RTX 3080) is recommended for training.
-For larger GPUs (e.g., 80 GB A100), you can adjust the configuration to utilize more resources (e.g., disable 8-bit quantization, use higher resolution frames, larger batch size).
+An NVIDIA GPU with ~16 GB VRAM (e.g., RTX 3080) is the minimal requirement for training.
+For larger GPUs (e.g., 80 GB A100), you can adjust the configuration to utilize more resources (e.g., disable 4-bit quantization, use higher resolution frames, larger batch size).

 ### Install Dependencies
 Install necessary packages in your pip environment: